PtechNig/alx-pre_course/README.md

-This is the only time i am allowed to update my read.me from my github interface
+I was allowed to use github interface once